instructlab/docs.instructlab.ai/docs/getting-started/download_models.md

 ```

 !!! note
-    ⏳ This command can take few minutes or immediately depending on your internet connection or model is cached.
+    ⏳ This command can take few minutes to run, or it can finish immediately.
+The speed depends on your internet connection and whether or not model is cached.
 If you have issues connecting to Hugging Face, refer to the [Hugging Face discussion forum](https://discuss.huggingface.co/) for more details.

 ## Downloading an entire Hugging Face repository (Safetensors Model)